Extreme value theory for geometric Brownian motion and pricing of short maturity options: Introduction

-Extreme value theory for Levy processes was first studied in \cite{HULT2005249}, in which the authors prove the single jump limiting behaviour for pure jump Levy processes with a suitable notion of regular variation.
+Strong Freidlin-Wentzell theorems for Levy processes was first studied in \cite{HULT2005249}, in which the authors prove the single jump limiting behaviour for pure jump Levy processes with a suitable notion of regular variation.
 The results are extended significantly by the same authors in \cite{Hult2007}.
 In \cite{rhee2017sample}, the authors establish a weak large deviations principle for this scenario, but conclude that a large deviations principle in the classical sense does not hold.

 Short maturity options have been quite extensively studied in the Asian case.
 We list a few references.
 Pirjol and Zhu \cite{pirjol2016short} (2016) investigates pricing of short maturity Asian options in local volatility models, while Pirjol and Zhu \cite{Pirjolshort} (2017) investigates pricing in the CEV model, a well known stochastic volatility model for stock prices.
 Meanwhile, \cite{shoshi} uses large deviations theory to study short maturity Asian options in a jump diffusion model.